What is WIC?

 What if I think I’m over the income limit?

-Talk with a WIC counselor to see if you still qualify.
+Call or text us.
+A WIC counselor will assess your situation to see if you still qualify.
 If you have Medi-Cal/Medicaid, CalFresh/SNAP or CalWorks, you already qualify for WIC.

 Have other questions?